mxlllmr/Delfi-PQ_integration_testing/README.md

 ```
 Arduino: The BUS Bus1Sw is ON.
 ```
-is displayed if power bus 1 is turned on and
+is displayed if the power bus 1 is turned on and
 ```
 Arduino: The BUS Bus1Sw is OFF.
 ```
-if power bus 1 is turned off.
+if the power bus 1 is turned off.

 <img src="https://user-images.githubusercontent.com/51790860/59849010-d91cc780-9366-11e9-9522-e7ee45a3ab8f.jpg"/>